20 Tips for Self-Love

 Whether you’re sore from a tough workout or just had a tough week, spend some time pampering yourself at your local In-Shape club.
-Take a dip in the spa, use a foam roller to ease tight muscles, try a restorative aqua class, relax in the steam room or sauna, spend time in a massage chair, or go for a gentle swim.
+Take a dip in the spa, use a foam roller to ease tight muscles, try a restorative aqua class or go for a gentle swim.

 16. Try a new healthy recipe.